Forest Ray Moulton

 Forest Ray Moulton (April 29, 1872 – December 7, 1952) was an American astronomer.
+He was the brother of Harold G. Moulton, a noted economist.

 Biography

 He was born in Le Roy, Michigan, and was educated at Albion College.
-After graduating in 1894 (A.B.), he performed his graduate studies at the University of Chicago and gained a Ph.D. in 1899.
+After graduating in 1894 (A.B.), he pursued graduate studies at the University of Chicago and gained a Ph.D. in 1899.
 At the University of Chicago he was associate in astronomy (1898–1900), instructor (1900–03), assistant professor (1903–08), associate professor (1908–12), and professor after 1912.

 He is noted for being a proponent, along with Thomas Chamberlin, of the Chamberlin–Moulton planetesimal hypothesis that the planets coalesced from smaller bodies they termed planetesimals.
 Their hypothesis called for the close passage of another star to trigger this condensation, a concept that has since fallen out of favor.

 In the first decades of the twentieth century, some additional small satellites were discovered to be in orbit around Jupiter.
 Dr. Moulton proposed that these were actually gravitationally-captured planetesimals.
 This theory has become well-accepted among astronomers.

+Moulton was elected to the United States National Academy of Sciences in 1910, the American Philosophical Society in 1916, and the American Academy of Arts and Sciences in 1919.

 The crater Moulton on the Moon, the Adams–Moulton methods for solving differential equations and the Moulton plane in geometry are named after him.

 Moulton was a critic of Albert Einstein's theory of relativity.

 He was in charge of ballistics at Aberdeen Proving Ground in Maryland during World War I.